-This Sunday marks the 30th birthday of one of my closest friends, who I've had the pleasure of knowing for a decade.
-So, to mark his special day, I thought I would write a blog about him and his insane idea to cycle around the world.
+This Sunday marks the 30th birthday of one of my closest friends, whom I've had the pleasure of knowing for a decade.
+So, to mark his special day, I thought I would write a blog about him and his insane idea to go around the world on a bicycle.

 Being in the same dormitory, we ate together, we played video games together, and we went to town in the evening a lot with friends we'd made during freshers week.
 This was a guy who, while doing a degree in Philosophy and Politics, wanted to make the most of his time at university, and I was along for the ride.

 Or that would have been the idea at least.
 We had already sorted out living arrangements for the second year at Lancaster; a shared house in town with a few others of our friends.
 As mentioned in previous blogs, I didn't do another year at Lancaster, so I gave my space in the house to another of our friends and said goodbye.

 In the following years, while at Huddersfield, I would regularly go back to Lancaster to spend time with Tristan and the gang for a week or so and occasionally Tristan came over to Huddersfield.
 I was now a year behind, having restarted my three years at Huddersfield, so by the time I finished my final year, Tristan had already got the itch to escape England and travel, backpacking around Europe, then moving out to Australia, hitchhiking and working to keep himself afloat.